guitmz/memrun/README.md

 # memrun
-Small tool to run ELF (x86_64) binaries from memory with a given process name.
-Works on Linux where kernel version is >= 3.17
+Small tool written in Golang to run ELF (x86_64) binaries from memory with a given process name.
+Works on Linux where kernel version is >= 3.17 (relies on the `memfd_create` syscall).

 # Usage